HewlettPackard/SimpliVity-Citrix-VCenter-Plugin/README.md

 -   Build Version 6.7.0

 ## Installation of Plugin:
--	Download the HPEExtensionInstaller.zip file from the install folder.
+-	Download the HPEExtensionInstaller.zip file from the installer folder.
 -	Extract the HPEExtensionInstaller.jar and ExtensionInfo.json file from the zip file and copy to a folder where user has read, write and execute permissions.
 -   Plugin package is available in HTML5/package folder.
 -	Refer the [user guide](https://github.com/HewlettPackard/SimpliVity-Citrix-VCenter-Plugin/blob/master/HTML5/docs/HPE_Simplivity_Citrix_UserGuide.pdf) for the usage which is avilable in HTML5/docs.